A timeline of the career of former Japanese PM Shinzo Abe | Politics

 - Japan

-1977: Graduates from Seikei University in Tokyo with a degree in political science, after which he moves to the U.S. to study public policy at the University of Southern California for three semesters.
+1977: Graduated from Seikei University in Tokyo with a degree in political science, after which he moved to the U.S. to study public policy at the University of Southern California for three semesters.
 1979: Begins working at Kobe Steel as the firm was expanding its presence abroad.
 1982: Leaves the company to pursue new positions at the Foreign Ministry and with the ruling Liberal Democratic Party.
-1993: First elected as a LDP legislator representing the southwestern prefecture of Yamaguchi.
-Abe, already viewed as a conservative, is a member of the party's Mori faction that had once been headed by his father, who died in 1991.
+1993: First elected as an LDP legislator representing the southwestern prefecture of Yamaguchi.
+Abe, already viewed as a conservative, becomes a member of and eventually leads the party's largest faction, Seiwakai, which had once been headed by his father, who died in 1991.

 2005: Abe is appointed chief cabinet secretary under Prime Minister Junichiro Koizumi, during which he leads negotiations to return Japanese citizens abducted to North Korea.
 The same year, he is elected head of the LDP, putting him in line to take over as prime minister.
 Sept.
 26, 2006: Abe becomes Japan's prime minister for the first time, overseeing economic reforms while taking a hard line on North Korea and seeking to engage with South Korea and China.
 2007: Following electoral defeats that saw the LDP lose control of the legislature for the first time in 52 years, Abe resigns as prime minister, citing health reasons.
 Abe has been suffering from ulcerative colitis but was able to control it with medication.